 By the way, many countries require some sort of form to be filled out to enter for travel during the pandemic.

-So just to be clear, in our guide to each country’s entry rules, we focus on the requirements that are restrictive (testing and quarantine) but as it says in the important notes, there are often administrative requirements as well now.
+So just to be clear, in our guide to each country’s entry rules (it was just updated Tuesday, April 19th by the way), we focus on the requirements that are restrictive (testing and quarantine) but as it says in the important notes, there are often administrative requirements as well now.

-It is obviously free everywhere and not very complicated, but it is still mandatory to enter many countries (including Canada).
+It is obviously free everywhere and not very complicated, but it is still mandatory to enter many countries (including Canada obviously).
 The link to the forms for each country is in our guide.

-By the way, I really understand people who complain about the pre-departure test (even if it’s not as complicated or expensive as many people seem to think), but I honestly don’t understand why some people are so outraged about having to fill out a form!
+By the way, I really understand people who complained about the pre-departure test (even if it was not as complicated or expensive as many people seemed to think, it was still restrictive), but I honestly don’t understand why some people are so outraged about having to fill out a form!

-Here is how to fill out the ArriveCAN application step by step based on my most recent experience entering Canada from the USA in November.
+Here is a video of how to fill out the ArriveCAN application step by step based on my experience entering Canada from the USA last week.

 I’m not sure anyone really needs help with just answering simple questions, but maybe some people are curious to see what is asked.